Muthird/CommandRecorder/README.md

 (2) This agreement is based on Japanese and is always interpreted only in Japanese.</br>
 (3) All rights other than those stated in this Service Description are reserved in BuuGraphic.</br>
 </br>
-If you have any questions or comments, please contact BuuGraphics.</br>

 Twitter：https://twitter.com/BuuGraphic</br>
-Gmail：buugraphic@gmail.com</br>